-On the photon side, we employ in our department angle-dispersive (AD) X-ray and energy-dispersive (ED) synchrotron diffraction methods to investigate the residual stress depth distribution in polycrystalline materials, technical parts and coating systems.
-The advantages of ED synchrotron diffraction concerning depth-resolved stress analysis are the short measuring times allowing for fast in-situ studies and the multitude of diffraction lines E(hkl) recorded in each spectrum containing additional depth information.
+On the photon side, we employ in our department angle-dispersive (AD) X-ray and energy-dispersive (ED) diffraction methods to investigate the residual stress depth distribution in polycrystalline materials, technical parts and coating systems.
+The advantages of ED diffraction concerning depth-resolved stress analysis are the short measuring times allowing for fast in-situ studies and the multitude of diffraction lines E(hkl) recorded in each spectrum containing additional depth information.

 Research activities in the field of X-ray stress analysis (XSA) are aimed at the development of new and advanced measuring methods and data evaluation concepts, which enable the detection, evaluation and assessment of complex residual stress distributions in the materials surface region.
 Recent and current research topics are for example: